Death of Nicky Verstappen: Investigation

 Monument for Verstappen on the Brunssummerheide, near where his body was found.

 Joos Barten, the founder of the camp Verstappen disappeared from, was extensively questioned by police in the days following.
-A former headmaster of the local primary school in Heibloem, Barten had had convictions for child sexual abuse and admitted to being near the tent Verstappen slept in at 6 a.m. on 10 August.
+A former headmaster of the local primary school in Heibloem, Barten had convictions for child sexual abuse and admitted to being near the tent Verstappen slept in at 6 a.m. on 10 August.
 During the search for Verstappen, he pointed several times in the direction where the body was eventually discovered.
 A 15-year-old girl who had attended the teenagers' camp on De Heikop a few days earlier suspected that she had been sexually abused by Barten in her sleep.
 None of the camp staff were officially held as suspects.

 A reward of 25,000 guilders was offered by the Openbaar Ministerie in Maastricht for information on the identity of the perpetrator; this offer was doubled in 1999 with money raised by crime reporter Peter R. de Vries, who became a spokesperson for Verstappen's family.
 Following a lack of leads, the investigation team was dissolved in November 1998, with a new team of investigators taking over the case between November 2000 and July 2001.
 Between 2001 and 2007, a sex offender from Kerkrade was in and out of police custody while a number of witnesses claimed to have seen him in and around the camp around 10 August 1998; the sex offender died in August 2007.
 The case has also been linked to German serial killer Martin Ney, who killed three boys between 1992 and 2001.

 Seven or eight letters written by an anonymous author suggesting they had killed Verstappen were found on a monument for the boy on the Brunssummerheide between 2005 and July 2006.
 In January 2007, a 36-year-old man from Landgraaf was arrested on suspicion of having written the letters.
 He was released two weeks later, before being re-arrested in December for vandalising the monument.
 One month later, he was sentenced to three months' imprisonment for the vandalism.
 The monument was vandalised again in April 2008, August 2013 and April 2019.